IgrikXD/Easy-SDR/Useful info/How to make a PCB (Toner transfer method).md

 After a lapse of 40 minutes, remove the workpiece from the water and gently, rolling with your fingers, remove the top layer of photo paper.
 ![Paper remove](../Resources/PCB%20Toner%20transfer/PCB-16-Paper-remove.png)

-Now your workpiece is ready for etching.
-Prepare the etching solute according to the following instructions:
+Now your workpiece is ready for etching. **Prepare the etching solute according to the following instructions**:
 - Take a plastic or glass container and pour in it 100 ml of 3% hydrogen peroxide;
 - Add 30 grams of citric acid;
 - Add 5 grams of table salt.